annagrotius/Kitchen-Robot-KG/README.md

 Python 3.7 was used for building the knowledge graph.
 The main Python libraries used are [RDFLib](https://rdflib.readthedocs.io/en/stable/) and [Owlready2](https://owlready2.readthedocs.io/en/latest/).
 [SpaCy](https://spacy.io/) was also used for some natural language preprocessing.
 The VR application was built using the Unity game engine (version 2018.4.26) with the programming language C\#.
 The knowledge graph's data is stored in the linked data host by [TriplyDB](https://triplydb.com/) and data is retrieved through REST API calls.
 Through Triply's query service, RDFS and OWL reasoning are applied over the graphs for certain queries.

+## Process
+The project builds different graphs which are linked at the end to create one large graph.

+First, the scripts in the ontologies/ directory are run to create the base of the knowledge graph.
+These are merged using the script 'merge_aff_bft.py'.

+Next, data is retrieved from each API, which are then merged to the final graph using the notebooks 'merge_cn' and 'merge_recipe'.

 ## Content

 * MR-App/ contains: C# scripts for the game and the Unity game scene file.